About

 Corrections, errors, and how to report them

 We will get things wrong.
 Prices drift, COAs get updated, vendors change ownership.
-When we get feedback that something is incorrect, we fix it and update the page — often within 24 hours.
+When we get feedback that something is incorrect, we review it and update the page as soon as we can verify the correction.

 If you spot a wrong price, a broken COA link, a review that should be removed, or a vendor that should be flagged: